 "Golden Fleece" is a Projectile Kinect game.
 In the game: Armies of vikings are trying to steal your gold and you have to physically throw balls at them to make them go BOOM!

-The game was specifically designed to allow for an abstracted form of human interaction beyond precise touch screens and keyboards, in this case, it used a Kinect to register objects near a projected surface.
+The game was specifically designed to allow for an abstracted form of human interaction beyond precise touch screens and keyboards, in this case, it used a Kinect to calculate projectiles near a projected surface.
 This allowed for game designs where an unlimited amount of people could come join in on the fun, and for unexpected tactics and collaborations to emerge between players.